apollographql/apollo-server/docs/source/essentials/schema.md

 <h3 id="scalar">Scalar types</h3>

-Scalar types represent the leaves of an operation and alway resolve to concrete data.
-The default, scalar types which GraphQL offers are:
+Scalar types represent the leaves of an operation and always resolve to concrete data.
+The default scalar types which GraphQL offers are:

 * `Int`: Signed 32‐bit integer
 * `Float`: Signed double-precision floating-point value